digitallyinduced/ihp/Guide/routing.markdown

 ### Beautiful URLs

-Let's say we want to give our blog post application a beautiful url structures for SEO reasons.
+Let's say we want to give our blog post application a beautiful url structure for SEO reasons.
 Our controller is defined as:

 ```haskell
 data PostsController